StrangeRanger/dotfiles/README.md

 <details>
 <summary><strong>Package installation being skipped</strong></summary>

-> - Non-interactive environments (like CI) skip package installation by default
+> - Non-interactive environments (like CI) skip package installation by default.
-> - Chezmoi attempts to install packages only once, until the installer script or the packages list changes
+> - Chezmoi attempts to install packages only once, until the installer script or the packages list changes.
 > - If you need to rerun the installer again, you can clear chezmoi's `run_onchange` state:
 >   ```bash
 >   chezmoi state delete-bucket --bucket=entryState